 Revenue from intrastate access is based on tariffs approved by each state's Public Utilities Commission.
 Revenue from interstate access is derived from settlements with NECA.
 NECA was created by the FCC to administer interstate access rates and revenue pooling on behalf of small local exchange carriers who elect to participate in a pooling environment.
-LICT's RLEC subsidiaries include ten cost based companies and five average schedule companies.
+LICT's RLEC subsidiaries include nine cost based companies and five average schedule companies.
 Interstate settlements for cost based companies, including amounts received from the federal Universal Service Fund ("USF"), are determined based on the Company's cost of providing interstate telecommunications service, including investments in specific types of infrastructure and operating expenses and taxes.
 Interstate settlements for average schedule companies, including amounts received from Universal Service Funds, are determined based on formula based costs using industry averages, which are intended to represent a surrogate for company specific costs.

-The FCC released the Order to reform USF and Intercarrier Compensation in November 2011.
-Effective July 1, 2012, Intercarrier Compensation, which is the payment framework that governs how carriers compensate each other for the exchange of traffic, began transitioning down to "bill-and-keep" by 2020 for terminating state and interstate switched access traffic for rate-of-return carriers, such as LICT.
-The Order enables LICT to recover a significant portion of those revenues through a new Access Recovery Charge (ARC) billed to some residential and business wireline voice customers and a new Connect America Fund (CAF) recovered through the USF surcharge.
-The USF reforms shifts the existing High-Cost portion of the fund from supporting voice services to supporting broadband deployment in high-cost areas.
-The Order also modifies existing USF mechanisms by eliminating Local Switching Support, capping the Interstate Common Line Support Fund (ICLS) through use of local-rate benchmarks and regression-based analysis, and limiting the corporate expenses allowed in ICLS.
+On November 18, 2011, the FCC released an order to reform the Federal Universal Service Fund (USF) and Intercarrier Compensation.
+Effective July 1, 2012, Intercarrier Compensation, which is the payment framework that governs how carriers compensate each other for the exchange of traffic, began transitioning down to "bill and keep" by 2020 for terminating state and interstate switched access traffic for rate of return carriers, such as LICT.
+The Order enables LICT to recover a significant portion of those revenues through an Access Recovery Charge (ARC) billed to some residential and business wireline voice customers and a Connect America Fund (CAF) recovered through the USF surcharge.
+The reform of the Universal Service Fund shifts the existing high cost portion of the fund from supporting voice services to supporting broadband deployment in high cost areas.
+The Order also modifies existing USF mechanisms by eliminating Local Switching Support, capping the Interstate Common Line Support Fund (ICLS) through use of local rate benchmarks and limiting the corporate expenses allowed in ICLS.

-The Order has been challenged in court, certain parties have also petitioned the FCC to reconsider various aspects of the Order and the FCC has an ongoing proceeding considering whether to make other changes to switched and special access services.
-Accordingly, LICT cannot predict the long-term impact at this time but believes the Order will provide a stable regulatory framework to facilitate LICT's ongoing focus on the deployment of broadband into its rural markets.
+The FCC still has an ongoing proceeding considering whether to make other changes to switched and special access services.
+Accordingly, the Company cannot predict the long term impact at this time but believes the Order provides a stable regulatory framework to facilitate its ongoing focus on the deployment of broadband into its rural markets.

-Other businesses from which revenues are derived include the Company's internet, CLEC, wireless, long-distance, cable and security operations all of which are recognized as services are provided.
+Other businesses from which revenues are derived include the Company's internet, CLEC, wireless, long-distance and cable, all of which are recognized as services are provided.
+Additionally, deferred revenue resulting from the installation or other service are included in other liabilities.